Why Slate Kitchen Flooring is a Great Choice.

 Rug Tips: First, avoid rugs with a rubberized back.
 The backing can trap moisture against the slate, which might eventually discolor the floor beneath it.
 Secondly, pick up the rug regularly to sweep under it – and keep the rug clean and free of dust/dirt.
 Grit beneath the rug will wear away the sealer on the tile.

-HOW TO FIND THE BEST SLATE FLOORING FOR YOUR KITCHEN
+HOW DO YOU FIND THE BEST SLATE FLOORING FOR YOUR KITCHEN?

 The most important step is to browse your options.
 Slate comes in many colors, styles and sizes.